Glenn Curtiss Mansion: History

-Designed in the Pueblo Revival style, the mansion was constructed in 1925 by aviation pioneer Glenn Hammond Curtiss, developer of the Cities of Hialeah and Opa-locka, Florida, as well as Miami Springs.
-Curtiss lived at the large, two-story residence with his wife, Lena Curtiss, until his death in 1930.
-Mrs. Curtiss referred to the mansion as "Dar-Err-Aha," which means "House of Happiness."
+Designed in the Pueblo Revival style, the mansion was constructed in 1925 by aviation pioneer Glenn Hammond Curtiss, developer of the cities of Hialeah, Opa-locka, Florida, and Miami Springs.
+Curtiss lived at the large, two-story residence with his wife, Lena Curtiss until his death in 1930.
+Mrs. Curtiss referred to the mansion as Dar-Err-Aha, which means "House of Happiness."

 The mansion was the largest of Pueblo themed houses built by the Curtiss-Wright Company in its development of Country Club Estates in Miami Springs.
 The house features a central patio that faces the eastern perimeter of the golf course.
 The landscaped estate consisted of over 30 acre, with a small lake on the east side of the property.
 Curtiss brought many species of water birds to the lake, including flamingos and swans.
 Together with the adjacent property, it formed a 21 acre complex.

-After Curtiss's death in the early 1930s, Lena Curtiss married an old friend and business associate of her husband, H. Sayre Wheeler.
-Wheeler served as mayor of Miami Springs from 1942 to 1944, and was also part owner of the Michaels and Wheeler Insurance Company.
+After Curtiss's death in the early 1930s, Lena Curtiss married H. Sayre Wheeler, a friend and business associate of her husband.
+Wheeler served as mayor of Miami Springs from 1942 to 1944, and he was part owner of the Michaels and Wheeler Insurance Company.
 The couple lived in the house until the late 1940s.
-The estate was sold in the mid-1950s and became the world-renowned Miami Springs Villas.
-It was sold to Forte Hotels, International, Inc. in the late 1970s and is currently owned by the city of Miami Springs.
+The estate was sold in the mid-1950s and became the Miami Springs Villas.
+On January 9, 1969, the estate hosted the Miami Touchdown Club annual dinner where Joe Namath famously guaranteed that his New York Jets would defeat the heavily favored Baltimore Colts in Super Bowl III.
+The estate was sold to Forte Hotels, International, Inc. in the late 1970s, and it currently is owned by the city of Miami Springs.

 Since 1998, the Pueblo Revival-style Mansion has been the property of the City of Miami Springs, and the not-for-profit all volunteer Curtiss Mansion, Inc. was formed to restore and operate this historic home.

 Designated a Miami Springs historic site in 1987, the mansion was added to the NRHP on December 21, 2001.

 Architecture

 Its architect, Martin L. Hampton, was one of Miami's most prominent architects during the 1920s—his designs include the former Miami Beach City Hall and the Congress Building in downtown Miami.
 The house is roughly V-shaped in plan and constructed of hollow clay tile with a rough textured stucco exterior.
-The roof is flat with very irregular parapet walls embellished by projecting waterspouts and irregular shaped openings.
+The roof is flat with irregular parapet walls embellished by projecting waterspouts and irregular shaped openings.
 The main entrance to the residence is set within a deeply recessed T-shaped opening and marked by a flat-roofed porte cochere.
 At the south end of the lake is an arbor and barbecue grill.
 The grill was constructed of oolitic limestone (coral rock), which was a by-product of digging the lake.